Lake Blackshear Fishing Report March 2014

 Blackshear: Level: Full pool.
-Temp: 58 to 62 degrees.
-Clarity: Stained; about 2 feet visibility.
+Temp: Mid 50s.
+Clarity: Stained.

 Other Articles You Might Enjoy